Tom Price Confirmed As Secretary Of Health And Human Services

 The Senate early Friday confirmed Rep. Tom Price, R-Ga., as the new secretary of Health and Human Services.

-He was approved by a near party-line vote of 52 to 47.
+He was approved by a party-line vote of 52 to 47.
 Democrats were concerned that the conservative congressman wants to pare down government health programs.
 They were also troubled by lingering ethics questions over Price's investments.

 In his new role, Price, a retired orthopedic surgeon from suburban Atlanta who served as chairman of the House Budget Committee, is expected to implement the repeal and replacement of the Affordable Care Act which his colleagues in Congress have been working on this year.